OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-f12-developer-tools-on-windows-10.md

 4. In the F12 window, select the file you want to debug.

-   To select the file, choose the folder icon above the  **script** (left) pane.
-The dropdown list shows the available files.
-Select home.js.
+   To select the file in the F12 window, choose the folder icon above the **script** (left) pane.
+From the list of available files shown in the dropdown list, select **Home.js**.

 5. Set the breakpoint.